sterrab/DGMethods/README.md

 Author: Soraya Terrab

-Code for coursework for DG Methods class taught by Dr. Jennifer Ryan
+Code and Reports for coursework for DG Methods class taught by Dr. Jennifer Ryan